forcedotcom/salesforcedx-apex/packages/apex-node/README.md

 "@salesforce/apex-node": "file://path/to/salesforcedx-apex/packages/apex-node"
 ```

-For more information on developing and testing with this library, take a look at the [Developing](./developing.md) doc.
+For more information on developing and testing with this library, see the [Developing](./developing.md) doc.